gcallah/VoegelinOakeshott/chaps/intro.md

 "phenomenology" or "transcendental idealism" or "materialist reductionism."

-This book is abnout two twentieth-century thinkers who understood philosophy much as did its Greek founders: Michael Oakeshott and Eric Voegelin.
+This book is about two twentieth-century thinkers who understood philosophy much as did its Greek founders: Michael Oakeshott and Eric Voegelin.
 Although not often thought of primarily as philosophers, but more so as political theorists, each of them regarded himself as a